Infinitesimal deformations of rational surface automorphisms: Kummer surfaces

-The first approach of the proof of Theorem \ref{yahou} will use the Atiyah-Bott fixed point theorem to compute the trace of the action of $\varphi_M^*$ on $\mathrm{H}^1(X, \mathrm{T}X)$ for $M$ in $H$.
+The first approach of the proof of Theorem \ref{yahou} will use the Atiyah-Bott fixed point theorem to compute the trace of the action of $\varphi_M$ on $\mathrm{H}^1(X, \mathrm{T}X)$ for $M$ in $H$.
 Knowing this for all iterates of $M$, we obtain all eigenvalues of $\tilde{f}_M$.
 We will limit ourselves to the case where $M$ is in $H$ (that is to the statement $(i)$ of Corollary \ref{bon}), but all other cases can be dealt with using the same method.
 Since these calculations don't bring anything new conceptually (and since the second proof is valid for any $M$ in $\mathrm{GL}(2;\Lambda)$) we omit them.
+The other approach is to the machinery of sheaves: the tangent bundles $\mathrm{T} \mathcal{A}$, $\mathrm{T} \widetilde{\mathcal{A}}$ and $\mathrm{T} X$ are related by some exact sequences, allowing to compare their respective cohomology groups.